reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 50 defines `showResult` as a `{!rsh} function` that takes in `decision` (returned on line 45) and `sellerInfo` as an argument.

-* Lines 51 to 59 logs to the console the details of the `product` that the `Buyer` has decided to purchase.
+* Lines 51 to 59 log to the console the details of the `product` that the `Buyer` has decided to purchase.
 The same `product` is also logged to the console as the `product` that the `Seller` has decided to sell.

 A more detailed breakdown of the code: